inkarkat/git-extensions/etc/hubcheats-submodules.md

 b) maintain history of how the feature grew: `$ git cu && git opush`

 ## a) peer review of superproject and submodules (optional)
+Recommended if several submodules are affected and the integration is non-trivial / covers multiple responsibilities.
 superproject: `git-servername -m | cb && hub pull-request --draft`
 a) from superproject: `$ hub-prtitle --as-integration-message --qualified-with-userrepo | cb && hub subsamebrdo --no-git-color --interactive pull-request` paste the superproject PR reference into the description text